Ramola Devi: Career

 Her big breakthrough came in 1941 with the very successful black and white film Khazanchi, in the film which was a murder mystery, she played the main character "Madhuri".
 The film was one of the biggest hits of the early 1940s in India.
 The film's music composed by Ghulam Haider was a big part in revolutionizing Hindi film music from the theatrical style of the 1930s to a more of a free style using Punjabi folk rhythms in the 1940s as in the famous song from the film "Sawan Kai Nazare hain".

-After the big succes of her film Ramola kept acting in many movies which became very popular among the Indian audience.
+After the big success of her film Ramola kept acting in many movies which became very popular among the Indian audience.
 Ramola's acting career took off quickly, winning both the sympathy of the Indian audience and the sympathy of the critics.

 Her famous movies were: Khamoshi (1942), Shukria (1944), Albeli (1945), Hum Bhi Insan Hain (1948) and more.

 Her last three films were released in 1951 and thus ended her film career.

 Personal life

-Ramola was married and had a one son, she died in her apartment in Mumbai on 10 December 1988.
+Ramola was married twice.
+From her first husband she had one son, Sam who migrated to Israel in the early 1950s.
+Her second husband was a Captain in the British Air Force, who helped to train Indian pilots in the India Air Force after 1948 Independence of India.
+She had two daughters, Dena and Linda, from her second marriage.
+She died in her apartment in Mumbai on 10 December 1988.